Starting a freelance activity

 Important tax topics

-Commencement of a freelance activity must be notified to the tax office.
-The tax registration questionnaire forms the basis for tax number, advance payments and VAT.
+The commencement of a freelance activity must be notified to the German tax office.
+The tax registration questionnaire forms the basis for the tax number, advance payments and VAT classification.

-Freelancers often determine profit by income-surplus calculation under section 4(3) EStG unless voluntary balance-sheet accounting is used.
+Freelancers often determine their profit by Einnahmen-Überschuss-Rechnung under section 4(3) EStG, unless voluntary balance sheet accounting is used.

-Freelancers can also be VAT entrepreneurs.
-Section 19 UStG, exemptions, invoice requirements and input VAT deduction must be reviewed.
+Freelancers may also be VAT entrepreneurs.
+In particular, section 19 UStG, exemptions, invoice requirements and input VAT deduction must be reviewed.

 Typical topics include work equipment, training, professional liability insurance, software, travel costs, domestic study, telephone and internet.

-Based on the profit forecast, the tax office may determine income tax advance payments and, where applicable, VAT advance-payment periods.
+Based on the profit forecast, the tax office may determine income tax advance payments and, where applicable, VAT pre-filing periods.

 Typical freelance starting situations

-The following overview does not replace case-by-case review.
-It only shows constellations in which tax classification is often particularly relevant.
+The following overview does not replace a case-by-case review.
+It only shows situations in which the tax classification is often particularly relevant.

 Consulting activities

 Consulting activities are not automatically freelance.
-Qualification, professional content, personal responsibility and the specific type of service are decisive.
+The decisive factors are qualification, professional content, personal responsibility and the specific type of service.

 Artistic and journalistic activities